-(vii) A morphism $A \to B$ of C is an isometric pre-step if and only if the composite of this morphism $A \to B$ with an isotropic hull $B \to C$ yields an isotropic hull $A \to C$ .
+(vii) A morphism $A \to B$ of C is an isometric pre-step if and only if the composite of this morphism $A \to B$ with an isotropic hull $B \to C$ yields an isotropic hull $A \to C$.

 Proof.
-Since pull-backs which are base-isomorphisms are easily verified to be isomorphisms [cf. Remark 1.2.1], assertion (i) follows immediately from the (essentially) unique factorization of Definition 1.3, (iv), (a); the (essentially) unique factorization of pre-steps of Definition 1.3, (v), (b); the definition of "co-angular" [cf. Definition 1.2, (iii)]; the fact that C is totally epimorphic; the essential unique ness of morphisms of Frobenius type of a given Frobenius degree [cf. Definition 1.3, (ii)]; and Remark 1.1.1.
+Since pull-backs which are base-isomorphisms are easily verified to be isomorphisms [cf. Remark 1.2.1], assertion (i) follows immediately from the (essentially) unique factorization of Definition 1.3, (iv), (a); the (essentially) unique factorization of pre-steps of Definition 1.3, (v), (b); the fact that co-angular morphisms are closed under composition [cf. Proposition 1.7, (i)]; the definition of "co-angular" [cf. Definition 1.2, (iii)]; the fact that C is totally epimorphic; the essential uniqueness of morphisms of Frobenius type of a given Frobenius degree [cf. Definition 1.3, (ii)]; and Remark 1.1.1.

 Next, we consider assertion (ii).
-The existence of the functor $\phi$ follows formally from the existence of the (essentially) unique factorization of assertion (i).
-Now suppose that $\phi$ is a co-angular pre-step.
-Then for any isometric pre-step $\beta: D \to B$ , there exists a co-angular pre-step $\psi: C \to D$ such that
+The existence of the functor φ follows formally from the existence of the (essentially) unique factorization of assertion (i).
+Now suppose that φ is a co-angular pre-step.
+Then for any isometric pre-step $\beta: D \to B$, there exists a co-angular pre-step $\psi: C \to D$ such that